Best Cheap Car Insurance for Drivers With Bad Credit

 Overview

 Progressive offers competitive rates and comprehensive coverage for drivers with bad credit.
 The company provides accident forgiveness to prevent rate increases after your first at-fault accident and includes roadside assistance for car troubles.
-Progressive offers various discount opportunities, including bundling discounts for combining auto and home insurance policies.
+Progressive offers multiple discounts, including a bundling discount for combining auto and home insurance.

 Progressive will reconsider your rates when factors that influence pricing change.
 Be prepared to provide documentation of your improved credit score.
 Progressive may not automatically check your credit regularly, so being proactive can save you money if your score increases.